otrv4/otrv4/otrv4.md

-This section outlines the flow of the Deniable Authenticated Key Exchange, which is a way for two parties to mutually agree upon a shared key and authenticate one another while also allowing a level of participation deniability.
+This section outlines the flow of the Deniable Authenticated Key Exchange, which is a way for two parties to mutually agree upon a shared key and authenticate one another while also providing participation deniability.

-This process is based on the [Spawn protocol][2], which utilizes dual-receiver encryption (DRE) and a non-interactive zero-knowledge proof of knowledge (NIZKPK) for authentication (Auth).
+This protocol is derived from the [Spawn protocol][2], which uses dual-receiver encryption (DRE) and a non-interactive zero-knowledge proof of knowledge (NIZKPK) for authentication (Auth).